Harsha2k3/T-20_Score_Predictor-Externship-Project/README.md

 - **Prediction:** Use the trained and optimized XGBoost model to predict the total runs scored by a team in a T20 cricket match based on the relevant features.

-- **Deployment:** Deploy the XGBoost model as a web application on Herokuapp.
+- **Deployment:** Deploy the XGBoost model as a web application on Render.

 ## Website Overview:-
 Check the model by clicking on the below link